Asia

 Casual workers employed at some South

-Africa Post Office (SAPO) mail processing centres in the Gauteng area went on
+Africa Post Office (SAPO) mail processing centres in the Gauteng

 South African auto workers vow to intensify dispute